 Can I create a website like Facebook?

 Yes, you can absolutely use WordPress to turn your website into a social network.
-We have a step by step guide on how to make a website like Facebook using WordPress.
+We have a step-by-step guide on how to make a website like Facebook using WordPress.

 Can I start a website with a discussion board / forum?

-Absolutely.
+The answer again is yes.
 You can use one of these forum plugins in WordPress to build a website with discussion board features.

-We hope this guide helped you learn how to make a website without hiring a developer or overspending money.
-You may also want to see our list of 19 actionable tips to drive traffic to your new WordPress site.
+We hope this guide helped you learn how to make a website without hiring a web designer or overspending money.
+You may also want to see our tutorial on how to create a professional business email address, and our comparison of the best business phone services for small business.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.